-Financial aid notices are mailed to incoming students before April 15th.
-Notices are mailed to continuing students following the application deadline on an ongoing basis.
+Financial aid notices are emailed to prospective students before they need to make an admissions decision.
+Notices are emailed to continuing students following the application deadline on an ongoing basis.

 The amount of money a student and his or her family is expected to contribute to the cost of education is their expected family contribution.
 This expected family contribution is assessed using a standard need analysis and is based on many factors including family size, income, assets and the number of family member enrolled in college.